geekhybrid/geekhybrid/README.md

 - 👯 I’m looking to collaborate on open-source vue components and infrastructure.
-- 📫 How to reach me: https://linkedin.com/in/geekhybrid
-- ⏲️ I am available 30mins everyday to help anyone on any Vue or .NET project.
+- ⏲️ I am available 30mins everyday to help anyone on any Vue -->
--->